DaveBenham/VenomModules/README.md

 With these basic building blocks, a tremendous variety of envelope types may be constructed.

 Envelopes start and end at 0%, with a typical range between 0 and 100%.
-If an envelope ends at a non-zero percentage, then the envelope output instantly drops to 0 when the envelope completes.
+If an envelope ends at a non-zero percentage, then the envelope output drops to 0 when the envelope becomes idle.
+The drop is instant if the Retrig From 0 option is enabled.
+Otherwise the drop is delayed by 2 samples so that looping envelopes don't have an unwanted 0 negative spike.

 In addition to the standard envelope, Envelope Factory also produces an inverted form that typically starts at 100%, drops to 0%, then returns to 100%.